B-UMMI/seq_typing/README.md

 Required one of the following options:
   -f --fasta /path/to/db.sequences.fasta ...
-                        Path to DB sequence file.
+                        Path to DB sequences files.
 If more than one file is passed, a Blast DB for each file will be created.
   --org escherichia coli
-                        Organism option with DB sequence file provided ("seqtyping/reference_sequences/" folder) together with
+                        Organism option with DB sequences files provided ("seqtyping/reference_sequences/" folder) together with
                         seq_typing.py for typing